NB-Quality/nb-scaleform/README.md

 # nb-scaleform
 Lua extended Scaleform Wrapper.
-Can use extended functions if you using with [nb-loop](https://github.com/negbook/nb-loop) or just copy it into there as init
+Can use extended functions if you using with [nb-loop](https://github.com/negbook/nb-loop) or just copy it into here before nb-scaleform.lua

 ## with wrapper
 ```